What Kansas City lacks for startups

 The CTO who has scaled an application from 10,000 users to 10 million.
 The V.P. engineering who has grown a development organization from a team of 5 developers to 5 cross functional teams.

 The Product Engineer who has taken a physical product from prototype to production.
-Who spent a significant amount of time in China making sure it got built correctly and learning how to build it better the next time.
+Who spent a significant time in China making sure it got built correctly and learning how to build it better the next time.

-While you probably won't need all of these people, with that level of experience.
-These are the people who can more quickly take your company from where it is today, to where it needs to be in a year and give you more of a margin for error when doing so.
+The people who can more quickly take your company from where it is today, to where it needs to be in a year and give you more of a margin for error when doing so.

 I'm not saying that the people that have done it before are better or make people that haven't done it before unnecessary.
 I'm one of those people who haven't done it before, but I hope everyday I gain a little bit more of the experience of someone who has done it before.
 You need both perspectives to understand, question, and iterate on your product and business.